• TTWATA_GfZK_cover_packshot

 Julia Eckert is a collection curator, administration manager and sustainability officer at the GfZK – Museum of Contemporary Art Leipzig.
 She co-curated Things That Were Are Things Again, the museum’s first attempt at a climate-neutral exhibition.

-Text: Kent Chan, Katarína Dubovská, Julia Eckert, Gesellschaft für artübergreifende Freundschaft, Inga Kerber, Eleni Michaelidi, Olaf Nicolai, Studio Baustein (Maria Bauhofer / Jonas Fleckenstein), The New Raw (Foteini Setaki), Franciska Zólyom, a. o.
+Authors: Kent Chan, Katarína Dubovská, Julia Eckert, Gesellschaft für artübergreifende Freundschaft (Interspecies Society), Inga Kerber, Katharina Köhler, Eleni Michaelidi, Olaf Nicolai, Studio Baustein (Jonas Fleckenstein / Maria Bauhofer), The New Raw (Foteini Setaki), Franciska Zólyom

 Design: Katharina Köhler